ppy/osu-wiki/wiki/Tournaments/o!mAC/2020/en.md

 - The mappool except Qualifiers will consist of a set of FreeMod picks and one Tiebreaker.
 - Multi-accounting is strictly prohibited.
 - Please be punctual in attending your match.
-- Match Re-schedule is possible with the agreement between players and staff.
+- Match re-schedule is possible with the agreement between players and staff.

 ### Tournament registration